oddjobs-maple/odd_job_guides/str-cleric/README.md

 LUK:

 - Increases ACC (albeit not as much as DEX does).
-- Increases the effectiveness of Heal.
 - Increases AVOID.
+- Increases the effectiveness of Heal(?)

 ## Skill builds